jracevedob/low-latency-data-compression/README.md

 ## Quick Start

 ### Hardware
 This work has been carried out using the Xilinx's ZCU104 Multi-processor System-on-Chip.
+Additionally, we benefit from the Xilinx's Alveo architecture to carry out the experiments here presented.

 ### Software
 For the development and implementation of the hardware accelerators, we employed Xilinx Vitis AI and Vivado 2020.2 as Software Development Kit (SDK).
-The algorithm was firstly written in Python and benchmarked in
-a Commercial Off-The-Shelf (COTS) machine.
+The algorithm was firstly written in Python and benchmarked in a Commercial Off-The-Shelf (COTS) machine.

 ## Citations